FloatingArrayDesign/MoorDyn/docs/structure.rst

 Pinned or Fixed Rods attached to a body (e.g. body 1) are labelled "Body1Pinned" or "Body1".
 Pinned or fixed rods that serve as a coupling point are labelled "CoupledPinned" or "Coupled"

+As it happens with other entities, rods are computed considering a simplified Hydrodynamic model.
+Thus there are situations which are not properly handled, like surfaced rods with the free surface oriented along the main axis.
+In such case it is strongly recommended to set the rod "coupled" and apply an external solver.

 A special case exists if a Rod is specified with zero elements: in that case it is given zero length, and its end B input coordinates are instead interpreted as vector components to describe its direction vector.
 This case is meant for convenience when making cantilever connections of a line with bending stiffness.
 A fixed zero-length rod can be used to make a cantilever connection of a power cable to the ground, a body, or a coupling point.
 A free zero-length rod can be used to join two different types of power cable segments, and it will pass moments between the cable segments without adding any mass or other characteristics.

 Bodies
 ^^^^^^